When $65,000 a year for a drug is applauded

 But in August, Harvard researchers found that the 10 largest pharmaceutical companies spent between 7% and 21% of total sales on research and development.
 The researchers concluded that there was "no evidence" of a relationship between how much companies charged for drugs and how much they spent on research and development; drug costs are based on "what the market will bear," the authors wrote.

-"The prices are literally whatever society will pay to care for our sick," said Maybarduk.
+"The prices are literally whatever society will pay to care for our sick," Maybarduk said.

 One person among many

-Ultimately, the varying reactions to drug prices could be because these experts are taking a "global approach," said Wakana, while patients experience the high cost of prescriptions on a very personal level.
+Ultimately, the varying reactions to drug prices could be because these experts are taking a "global approach," Wakana said, while patients experience the high cost of prescriptions on a very personal level.

 "If you had to mortgage your home to pay for a drug, you wouldn't ask, 'Well, was the drug priced appropriately for (other) people?' " he said.